 Hard drives, also known as hard disk drives (HDDs) were a technology thought up by IBM- and they dominated the market for nearly 30 years.

-They discovered a need for this type of technology in 1953, and the first hard drive was invented and then patented in 1956 in IBM’s San Jose, California laboratory.
+They discovered a need for this type of technology in 1953, and the first hard drive was invented and then patented in 1956.
+The first model was produced in IBM’s San Jose, California laboratory.

-Hard disk drive technology has changed to meet commercial needs since then- and have also become a lot easier to use.
+Hard drive technology has changed to meet commercial needs since then, and they’ve also become a lot easier to use.

 External hard disk drives that were once the size of refrigerator units are now merely inches long and can store several gigabytes- and now terabytes- of data.